-The Atrush Block has had zero production since late March 2023 when the Block's oil storage capacity was reached after the pipeline shutdown on March 25, 2023.
+The Atrush Block was shut-in since the block's oil storage capacity was reached following the pipeline closure on March 25, 2023.
 Atrush was producing at an average rate of 35,600 bopd over the seven days prior to the March 2023 pipeline shutdown.